- 1 x Road Race on closed roads

 Entries are open now via the Entries page

 Who can enter?

 The Peter Blackshaw Real Estate Womens’ and Junior Tour is only open to riders who are licensed through Cycling Australia (CA) or the equivalent national body.
 If you wish to ride the tour you should first join a Cycling Club and obtain a CA licence.
 International riders who are licenced through their national governing body are eligible to ride.
 All riders are able to enter through the online system.
-Riders who cannot enter online should download the hard copy entry form and submit a postal entry with accompanying payment in Australian dollars.
-Please note that postal entries attract an additional administration fee.
-All riders will be required to provide their license when signing on for the Peter Blackshaw Real Estate Tour
+All riders will be required to provide their license when signing on for the Peter Blackshaw Real Estate Junior and Women’s Tour

 When do entries close?

 Entries will officially close at midnight on Sunday 5 May, 2019

 Are there any limits on field sizes?